The University of St. Thomas offers a 5-week summer program to incoming first-year students.

 Student Diversity and Inclusion Services coordinates the Reaching Excellence in Academics and Leadership (REAL) Program, a selective, five-week academic and co-curricular orientation program for students who are members of groups traditionally underrepresented in higher education (including students of color, asylees, refugees, and permanent residents) that are newly committed to attending the University of St. Thomas.
 Founded in 1998, the REAL Program is designed to acquaint 16 students with campus life, resources and services, and to provide experience with college-level coursework.
 All participants will earn 4 credits taking their first Theology course (THEO 101 – required for all students) at no cost!
 The program is offered to replicate a typical semester as a St. Thomas student.

 REAL Program allows participants to interact in living and learning environments intended to help them become acclimated to the University before fall semester begins.
-The program has served 296 students in its 18 year history, and of the 280 REAL Program participants between the 1998 cohort and the 2014 cohort, 262 - or nearly 94% - of those students persisted to their second year at St. Thomas.
+The program has served 322 students in its 20 year history, with nearly 91% of participants persisting to their second year at St. Thomas.

 Again, all participants will earn 4 credits taking their first Theology course (THEO 101 – required for all students) at no cost!
 Classroom work focuses on achieving academic success through interactions with faculty, staff, and St. Thomas students to ensure that participants establish meaningful and critical connections with the University community.
 Academic success workshops, tutoring sessions and peer-led study sessions are also key aspects to academic component of the program.